yingx9/tp/docs/UserGuide.md

 - Including more than one filter will list resources that satisfy **ALL** given filters.
 - For example, `list /tag B /g Horror` will list Books with Horror genre.

+**Potential Issues:**

+You may face an issue where you are unable to see the list, or it's difficult to read the table due to the display alignment.
+Kindly click [here](#list-table-looks-messy-or-unable-to-see-the-full-details-return-to-list-feature) to jump to the Known Issues section to solve any issues regarding the list.

 **Example input:**
 ```
 list